 20 – Copper Branch

 Multiple Locations | Totally vegan.
-Copper Branch is relatively new to the scene but they are THE Montreal vegan powerhouse.
-They’ve pretty much taken the city by storm, offering plant-based options in neighborhoods that previously had none.
-They offer a diverse menu with burgers and bowls being their big players.
+Copper Branch is relatively new to the scene but they are the Montreal vegan powerhouse.
+They’ve pretty much taken the city by storm, offering plant-based options in neighbourhoods that previously had none.
+They offer a diverse menu with burgers and bowls at the centre.
 They also have a good selection of smoothies and homemade desserts.
-My favorite is and always will be their killer galaxy burger – mmm, mmm, good.
+My favourite is – and always will be – their killer galaxy burger.
+Mmm, mmm, good.

-19 – Crudessence
+19 – Crudessence – Closed

 Multiple Locations | Vegan-friendly.
-Crudessence is one of those places where you can eat your heart out and never feel guilty.
+I’ll start by saying that I truly love Crudessence.
+It’s one of those places where you can eat your heart out and never feel guilty.
 The food is just an endless array of delicious options that will make you feel superhuman.
-Their menu is mostly raw and it’s made with lots of nuts and grains.
-My favorite items are still the veggie burger and the zucchini lasagna: both raw, both fabulous.
+Their menu is mostly raw, made with lots of nuts and grains.
+They are very accomodating to gluten-free or candida diets.
+My favourite items are still the veggie burger and the zucchini lasagna: both raw, both fabulous.

 18 – Pho Da Son